I-9 DHS Updates

 Employers must monitor the DHS and ICE’s Workforce Enforcement announcements about when the extensions end and normal operations resume.

 E-Verify participants who meet the criteria and choose the remote inspection option should continue to follow current guidance and create cases for their new hires within three business days from the date of hire.
-Please see COVID-19 webpage for more information.
+Please see the COVID-19 webpage for more information.

 Preventing Discrimination in the Form I-9 and E-Verify Processes